emicklei/critter/README.md

 	mvn clean package docker:build

-And run it
+And run it (see pom.xml for the exact version)

-	docker run --name critter -P critter/critter:1.4.0
+	docker run --name critter -P critter/critter:1.4.4

 Use `docker ps` to find out to which host ports critter has been bound